jsantiago611/digital-garden-master/_posts/2022-04-13-temptation-stage-1.md

 ### Implications of this discovery:

 1. **Rationalization of sin is dangerous** because it becomes difficult to discern whom I can trust.
 When companies mingle good social justice causes with immoral company practices, the line between good and and bad becomes a gradient.
 So, be wise and look out for anyone trying to reconcile sin with a "self-image of still-being-good-people."
 Burn the bridge.
 2. **This data gives me an escape route.** If I can catch my rationalization "in the act" , so to speak, the temptation may be diverted and life will continue without disaster.
-But if not, it appears that the rationalization continues to the next stage. [[The second stage of temptation is Overpromise]].
+But if not, it appears that the rationalization continues to the next stage. [[The second stage of temptation is overpromise]].